Environmental Assessment and Management (EAM)

 The option is divided into three modules, covering all the major areas of environmental concern, and there is a significant interdisciplinary element throughout, reflecting the philosophy of the MSc as a whole.
 They should not be considered as stand-alone, but should be seen as a closely integrated whole:

 Aims to provide an understanding of the circular economy, technical and practical issues involved in waste and resource management, and the potential opportunities for business it generates, and its contribution to sustainable development.
 The module will focus on opportunities and constraints for existing businesses in adopting circular business models.
-These issues will be explored through the Veolia Project (case study).
+These issues will be explored through the Waste Management Project (case study).
 This will provide an opportunity for students to work on a typical resource management problem which could be given to consultants to gain experience of the process in which analysis, synthesis, and teamwork are required to produce a concise quality report and oral presentation.

 Integrated Land and Water Quality Management